This cookware startup wants to take on Le Creuset, All-Clad, and Mauviel

 But there’s competition.
 MadeIn is a notable competitor; it launched online in 2016 with a line of stainless steel pots and pans.
 Milo launched in April this year with a single product, a $95 Dutch oven.
 And there are also several knife and kitchen tool brands on the market, including Material Kitchen and Misen.
 (Kitchen brands seem to like “M” names.)

 Tishgart and Moelis hope Great Jones’s vibrant look will help it stand out from the competition.
-Rather than relying on a professional industrial designer, the founders are using their own instincts and aesthetic sensibilities to shape the look of their collection.
+The founders worked with professional industrial designer, whose name they are not disclosing.
 All the pots and pans have contrasting brass-colored metal for the handles, and the Dutch oven (playfully called The Dutchess) comes in an eye-catching color palette of pink, yellow, and dark green.
 While many people hide their cookware when it is not in use, the founders hope that customers like their pots so much, they’ll want to leave them out.

 Great Jones’ founders were inspired by vintage colors and shapes.
 On the Great Jones website, the logo typeface is inspired by the 1970s “Thank You For Shopping” bags found in New York.
 The brand’s Instagram feed is full of pictures of campy old cookbooks, including one with a picture of Elvis Presley on the cover.
-Two books feature pans with curved handles much like the ones that Great Jones uses.
-“It’s about color, warmth, and a nod to the nostalgia of cooking,” says Moelis.
+Several books feature Great Jones pans with curved handles photoshopped into them, to show how germane this aesthetic looks in vintage books.
+“It’s about color, warmth, and a nod to the nostalgia of cooking,” says Tishgart.
 “We wanted to create something that would connect you to different generations in your family, while of course having a modern design.”

 Tishgart and Moelis also hope to tap into customers’ frustration with having to shop around.
 Right now, if you’re looking to upgrade your kitchen with premium products, you need to go to separate brands to buy your cast iron and stainless steel pieces.
 Great Jones offers pieces that the founders believe are the essentials of a kitchen set.
 All products are delivered to the customer within a week, and ship for free when you spend over $100.
 Tishgart says that she reached out to many chefs to identify their most frequently used pieces, while Moelis studied market data to figure out the most frequently purchased items.
 “We’re setting ourselves up as a one-stop shop,” says Tishgart.
 “We offered five pieces from the start, and wanted to explain and inform you about what each of these does.”